alban-gerome/kermit/README.md

 Extensible and modular architecture:
 ------------------------------------

 A single library trying to support every requirement would be a huge file even after minifaction and could impact your page load performance.
-Page render speed is measured by search engines and slow websites rank lower.
+Page render speed is measured by search engines and slow websites are penalised with a lower ranking than they otherwise would have.
 For this reason Kermit is built around a core file augmented by modules.
 You use only the modules you need and keep Kermit small.
 A Kermit module should also not require the Kermit core code to change.
 Rewriting functions of the Kermit core also means that the original functions in the core are dead code which was loaded for nothing.
 The module is responsible for working with the core and not the other way around.
 The Kermit core configuration section excepted the core should not change or only very rarely.

 One important point to keep in mind is that Kermit wraps all functionality inside a single _kermit_ Javascript object which acts like a namespace and wrapper for all the Kermit core and modules code.
 Basically Kermit leverages the Kermit singleton pattern which limits any strange and hard to find bugs with the pre-existing code on your website to a minimum.